LoyolaChicagoBooks/introcs-csharp/rst/libraryclass.rst

 interface information users will need.
 Documentation could be written in a separate document, but much developer history has shown that such documentation does not tend to either get written in the first place, or not updated well to stay consistent with updates in the code.
-It is much more likely to be seen and maintained by the implementers if it sits right with the code, like our comments before the class and function headings.
+Inconsistent documentation is useless.
+Documentation is much more likely to be seen and maintained by the implementers if it sits right with the code, like our comments before the class and function headings.